Scalar positive immersions: Local deformation I: Normally spherical immersions

 \section{Local deformation I: Normally spherical immersions}

 Most of the remaining parts of this paper will be devoted to the implementation of the extrinsic surgery process, following the spirit of \cite{gl}.
-The purpose of this section is to show how to deform a scalar positive immersion into one which, near a compact submanifold, maps the normal discs to that submanifold to spherical caps in Euclidean space.
+The purpose of this section is to show how to deform a scalar positive immersion into one which, near a closed submanifold, maps the normal discs of that submanifold to spherical caps in Euclidean space.

 We first fix some notation.
 Let $f\colon M \to \R^N$ be an immersion of an $n$-dimensional manifold.
 Its differential $f_*=df$ identifies $TM$ with a subbundle of $f^*(T\R^N)\cong M \times\R^N$ whose orthogonal complement with respect to the Euclidean metric on $\R^N$ is the normal bundle $\nu_f $ of $f$.
 We denote the induced fibre metrics and fibre norms on bundles constructed from $TM$ and $\nu_f$ by $\langle \,\cdot\, , \cdot \,\rangle_f$ and $| \,\cdot\, |_f$, where we suppress the subscript if the immersion~$f$ is obvious from the context.
 We denote by $\alpha_f \in \Gamma(T^*M \otimes T^*M \otimes \nu_f)$ the second fundamental form of $f$.
 Hence, $\tr(\alpha_f) \in \Gamma(\nu_f)$ is the (unnormalized) mean curvature field of $f$, while, by the Gauss equation,